Megaton Shipping fined S$5,000 for role in declaring cigarettes as men's clothes

 "By providing untrue information to the logistics company, Megaton Shipping committed an offence under the Customs Act for causing an untrue import declaration to be made to Singapore Customs," the release stated.

-Added assistant director-general for intelligence and investigation Yeo Sew Meng: “We believe that the cigarettes were intended to be smuggled into another country.

-"Singapore Customs does not condone the use of our port and logistics facilities for transnational smuggling, and we will continue to work proactively with our local partner agencies and international counterparts to stamp out such illicit activities."
+Added Mr Yeo: "Singapore Customs does not condone the use of our port and logistics facilities for transnational smuggling, and we will continue to work proactively with our local partner agencies and international counterparts to stamp out such illicit activities.

-Mr Yeo also said that companies should exercise "customer due diligence" to prevent themselves from being exploited by syndicates for illicit activities.
+“Companies should exercise customer due diligence to prevent themselves from being exploited by syndicates for illicit activities.”

 Those found guilty of making or causing the making of any declaration that is untrue may be fined a maximum of S$10,000 or the equivalent of the amount of customs duty if the amount is more, jailed up to 12 months or both.

-Note: Editor’s note: An earlier version of this story suggested that Megaton Shipping gave false information for the purpose of smuggling the cigarettes.
-This is inaccurate and we apologise.